radixdlt/radixdlt-scrypto/radix-engine/book/src/architecture/application/package/README.md

 Package Package (similar to Class.class in java).
 A Package Blueprint is the blueprint type of a Package object and Package Package is the package which contains the Package Blueprint.

+Due to the circular dependency, the first object (Package object) is created without following standard object creation process.
+It's directly [flashed into the database](../../../protocol/genesis_bootstrap.md).